Do Go On - 125 - The Legend of Bigfoot

 Yeah.

-Ah, prank, which sounds a little bit like spank.
+Ah, prank, which sounds a little bit like Spank.

 Oh, seventh option there.

-and took them into the Humboldt Times newspaper
+Crew made plaster casts of the Prince and took them into the Humboldt Times newspaper,

 who went on to report on the discovery.

-Attached to the article was a great photo
+Attached to the article was a great photo of a serious-looking Gerald crew

-one of the plaster casts.
+holding one of the plaster casts,

-And I read somewhere that he was asked
+and I read somewhere that he was asked to smile by the photographer,

-but he refused saying that if he did, then someone would accuse me of trickery.
+but he refused saying that if he did,

-Yeah.
-I switched from talking about him in the third person to the first person mid-sentence
+I switched from talking about him in the third person

-there.
-Sorry about that.
-Only tricksters smile.
 So is he like frowning in the photo?

 He's just looking very earnest.
-He's going, errrr!

-He's doing sharkers.
+He's doing sharkers?

 He's tongue out.

-That'll take me seriously now.
+They'll take me seriously now.

-The beast's footprint measured 18 by 7 inches.
+The beast's footprint measured 18 by,

 Whoa.